4 min read

 The solution: HIPAA compliant email

 Secure HIPAA compliant email platforms like Paubox eliminate the vulnerabilities found in traditional email accounts.
 Unlike standard providers that rely on common OAuth permissions to grant access to accounts, platforms like Paubox API especially are built for secure direct communication that does not lend itself to unauthorized application access.
+They restrict access and emails are created, sent, and received securely with the minimization of the risk of inadvertent permissions.

 FAQs